-Drive 90 minutes east out of Bangkok to discover the historic ruins of Ayutthaya, the historic capital of Siam from 1350 until its destruction by Burmese invaders in 1767.
+After breakfast, drive to Ayutthaya, the historic capital of Siam from 1350 until its destruction by Burmese invaders in 1767.

-Begin at the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightly-painted lookout tower.
+Begin at the restored Bang Pa-In Summer Palace, with its vast gardens, throne room, gilded pavilions and brightlypainted lookout tower.
 Continue to Wat Phra Sri Sanphet, with its three distinctive stupas, each of which hold the ashes of a king.
-Admire Wat Chaiwattanaram, built in 1630 to honour the king's mother.
+Admire Wat Chaiwattanaram, built in

+1630 to honour the king's mother.
 It was designed in the Khmer style and resembles a smaller Angkor.
 Sightseeing around Ayutthaya will involve around 3 hours on foot.